-This spring session as my older kids all worked on their swim skills, Foss gave me the opportunity to try out the Backfloat Baby class with my youngest.
-Backfloat Baby is a parent-child class and the age is from 6-36 months.
-My son’s class has a 6-month old, 15-month old, 21-month old and two two-year olds.
+This spring session, as my older kids all worked on their swim skills, Foss gave me the opportunity to try out the Backfloat Baby class with my youngest.
+Backfloat Baby is a parent-child class, and the age is from 6-36 months.
+My son’s class has a 6-month old, 15-month old, 21-month old and two two-year-olds.
 It’s a wide gap in age and ability; but, since parents are in the water with the child and instructor, it’s not a hindrance.
-Because parents are in the water with their child the Backfloat Baby class is little larger with a maximum of five per 1 instructor.
+Because parents are in the water with their child, the Backfloat Baby class is a little larger with a maximum of five per 1 instructor.

-The first thing I noticed after just one class is the routine and consistency that I loved in the older kids’ classes.
+After just one class, I noticed the routine and consistency that I loved in the older kids’ classes.
 It’s the same here.
-In fact, I can now see how the entire framework builds from the youngest to the oldest.
-The baby class starts with the same song and water acclimation that the Littles class starts with.
-They teach them the basics of monkey walking too (see the video of what this is here) which is a great skill for younger siblings to have!
+I can now see how the entire framework builds from the youngest to the oldest.
+The baby class starts with the same song and water acclimation that the Littles class begins with.
+They teach them the basics of a monkey walk, too (see the video of what this is here), which is an excellent skill for younger siblings to have!

-Again the overall emphasis is on water safety and the instructor has been great about explaining why we are doing what we are doing with the babies.
-It not only helps the parents understand the technique but gives us the insight into how and why children drown and what to teach our kids.
-For example, I have learned in the baby class that babies/toddlers will instinctively reach up (think the arms up “pick me up!” gesture) when they fall in water.
-This becomes dangerous for them because it pushes their head back and the water floods their nose and lungs.
-By teaching them how to fall in, putting their head down, and how to turn and grab the wall they are teaching them a skill that will help save their life.
-After 3 classes my two-year old can “fall”(assisted) into the pool without freaking out, keep his head up and hold onto the edge of the pool, we are working on the monkey walk and pulling himself all the way out.
+In this class, as in the bigger kids’ classes, the overall emphasis is on water safety.
+The instructor has been great about explaining why we are doing what we are doing with the babies.
+It helps the parents understand the technique and gives us insight into how and why children drown and what to teach our kids.
+For example, I have learned in the baby class that babies/toddlers will instinctively reach up (think the arms up “pick me up!” gesture) when they fall in the water.
+This becomes dangerous because it pushes their head back, and the water floods their nose and lungs.
+By teaching them how to fall in, putting their head down, and how to turn and grab the wall, they are teaching them a skill that will help save their life.
+After three classes, my two-year-old can “fall”(assisted) into the pool without freaking out, keep his head up, and hold onto the edge of the pool.
+We are working on the monkey walk and pulling himself all the way out.

-Foss has locations in Libertyville, Highland Park, South Barrington and Lakeview and will be opening in Niles this Fall.
-Spring session is already underway but you can register for skill builder camps.
-Summer registrations begins April 29.
+Foss has locations in Libertyville, Highland Park, South Barrington, and Lakeview and will be opening in Niles this Fall.

 Disclosure: Foss is providing us with swim lessons in order to facilitate this review.
 No further compensation has been received and all thoughts and opinions are my own.